YPS-ThroughTheClouds/YChat/pingpong1/README.md

 To receive a message, you would write:
 `msg = await server.receive_message()`

-Whenever you use the send or receive messages, you have to write `await` before, as it indicates that messages can be sent or received asynchronously.
+Whenever you use the send or receive messages, you must write `await` before, as it indicates that messages can be sent or received asynchronously.

 ## Running the Applications (on command line)
 Open 2 terminals.